-We wanted a Vietnam experience that covered a lot of the main sites and attractions, both historic cities and natural landmarks.
-But we also wanted a good amount of relaxation, leisure activities and eating out/nightlife.
+We wanted a Vietnam two week itinerary experience that covered a lot of the main sites and attractions, both historic cities and natural landmarks.
+However, we also wanted a good amount of relaxation, leisure activities and eating out/nightlife.
 We travelled in mid-November so the weather helped influence our length of stay in each place, although we found the temperatures and amount of rain to be pretty good throughout our two-week trip.
 Don’t let the rain influence your trip choices too much though.
 It usually rains heavy for a couple of hours and then brightens up.
 There are many online itineraries that cover a few more places than us but avoid the beaches and are generally more ‘hectic’.
-Our 14 nights are designed to see lots of sights, with a good amount of relaxation in between.
+Our 2 weeks in Vietnam itinerary is designed to cover lots of sights, with a good amount of relaxation in between.

 Hanoi – 2 nights